If you're new here, you may want to subscribe to my RSS feed. Thanks for visiting!

 LOVE love love that huge lobster!!

 I had never heard of the fantastic lobster in Shediac but I’m not that surprised.
 We Canadians take our BIG things very seriously.
 (Why not, right?
 We definitely have the space!)
 On a road trip of epic proportions from Ottawa to Calgary we saw a number of BIG things including a Canada Goose and a teepee.
-Here’s the link:
+Thanks for this bit of fun!

 How cool.
 Never heard of this, but I’ve seen some in Australia, like The big merino.